 This same care is applied to the selection of oak for ageing the wine, with very high standards in terms of quality.
 Here, the goal is for the barrel to respect and enhance the wine’s natural qualities.
 “We age each parcel separately, making sure the type of oak, level of toast and period of time in oak is tailored to get the best out of each wine… always respecting the original terroir.”

-Technical Director since 2007, some of LAN’s most special and unique wines have been born under her guidance, such as D-12, the selection of tank number 12, or more recently, LAN Xtrème, the wine that shows LAN’s commitment to a more sustainable future and embodies this winemaker’s philosophy of respect for the land.
-And it is specifically this land of Rioja, where Maria loves to spend her free time with her family, enjoying nature on walks that cover all corners of the Riojan countryside.
+Technical Director since 2007, some of LAN’s most special and unique wines have been born under her guidance, such as LAN 7 metros, aged in Spanish oak barrels following our commintment to innovation of aging, LAN D-12, the selection of tank number 12, and LAN Xtrème, the wine that embodies this winemaker’s philosophy of respect for the land.
+And it is specifically this land of Rioja, where María loves to spend her free time with her family, enjoying nature on walks that cover all corners of the Riojan countryside.